-Mrs. Renee Carter, Special Education Coordinator is responsible for the management of Special Education, Psychological Services, Homebound/Hospital Services, Preschool Services and Gifted Education, and Section 504.
+Mrs. Trina Moss, Special Education Coordinator is responsible for the management of Special Education, Psychological Services, Homebound/Hospital Services, Preschool Services and Gifted Education, and Section 504.

 The purpose of the Division of Special Services is to promote opportunities for all students served under the mandates of the Individuals with Disabilities Education Act, Gifted Education, and Section 504 of the Rehabilitation Act of 1973 to achieve their maximum individuality by becoming productive participants in society.